-Providing professional care to a family facing a terminal prenatal diagnosis is an essential role.
+Providing professional care to a family facing a prenatal diagnosis of a life-limiting condition is an essential role.
 You have the privilege, yet difficult responsibility, of walking with families through the worst experiences of their lives.

 There are many aspects of this care that may feel challenging and emotionally difficult, and you may find yourself struggling to know how to communicate well with these parents at different points in their journey.

-There aren’t special words or a set language that you have to learn in order to communicate well.
-You don’t have to say something profound to speak into what a family is experiencing.
+There are not special words or a set language that you have to learn in order to communicate well.
+You do not have to say something profound to speak into what a family is experiencing.
 Sincerity speaks volumes.
 Simple words spoken from a sincere heart is the foundation for communicating well with grieving parents.

 Your tone is far more important than choosing the right words.
-Empathy, compassion, and presence speak louder than the most well-spoken yet detached words ever could.
-Your patients and clients aren’t looking for you to know the perfect words or have all the answers, they just want to know that you are in the fight with them.
+Empathy, compassion, and presence speak louder than the most well-spoken, yet detached words ever could.
+Your patients and clients are not looking for you to know the perfect words or have all the answers, they just want to know that you are in the fight with them.
 They want to know that you are present in the journey and care about what is happening to them.

 After delivering the news and talking through it with us, our doctors continued to reassure us that they were on our team, and that they would advocate for us.
 They would honor our decisions and fight for what we wanted.

 At each appointment following the news, our doctors checked in on our emotional health and how we were coping.
 They offered a calm and comforting presence as they updated us on the status of my pregnancy.
 As we approached periviability, our doctors walked us through complex and emotionally challenging decisions.
 They always respected our wishes and supported us in our choices.